Naresh-doniparti/Microservices/README.md

 # Microservices with Spring boot

-The microservice project is build using spring cloud with Eureka, Zuul, Cloud Config server, boot admin, zipkin and ELK starters.
+The microservice project is build using spring cloud with Eureka, hystrix, Zuul, Cloud Config server and spring boot admin starters.
 Since microservices has a distributed architecture, there can be many microservices, and each microservice can have many instances, each microservice can communicate with multiple microservices.
 Since, there are a lot of components involved,